-While daysacks are still sometimes made of cotton canvas, it is considered too heavy for bigger packs.
+Daysacks are still sometimes made of cotton canvas, but it is considered too heavy for bigger packs.

 Larger rucksacks are now nearly all made of polyester or nylon with a synthetic waterproof coating.
 The coating is commonly polyurethane (PU), the same coating used to make the vegetarian leather used in shoes.

 However, there are some that still use PVC, which is much more environmentally toxic.
 Hi Gear, Trespass, Regatta, Fjällräven, Vango, Craghoppers, Gelert, Addidas, Puma, Reebok and Hurley all sell some PVC rucksacks, and have therefore been marked down in the pollution and toxics category on the table.